sungnga/practice/graphQL/README.md

   - Don't worry about updatePost or deletePost
 - Test it

-### Expanding the Post Subscription for Edits and Deletions
+### Expanding the Posts Subscription for Edits and Deletions
 - Notify subscribers when a post is updated or deleted
 - Modify the post subscription structure.
 In schema.graphql.js file:
   - We need to restructure the post subscription type definition to let the client know about the data they are receiving.
 For example, did they receive this post because it's a new post, an updated post, or a deleted post?